LucaFratipietro/Spotify-Statistics/planning/Preformance.md

 even though we only used a select number of fields (Genre, songname, artist etc.) to generate our main line graph

-This could be causing the Largest Contentful Paint (LCP) of the intial page load to be longer since we fetch extra data in the initial useEffect
+This could be causing the Largest Contentful Paint (LCP) of the intial page load to be longer since we fetch extra data in the initial useEffect which is render blocking.
+The faster we fetch data, the faster things will load.

 ### Before -- LCP is 3.0s